-The Roman Necropolis
+The Vatican Necropolis

 For this, you will have to book weeks in advance, so you definitely need good planning.
 This ancient necropolis lies some 11 meters below St. Peter’s Basilica and right next to Nero’s Circus, where Saint Peter was martyred.